GLOBAL MARKETS-Shares rally on earnings, data, bond prices slip

 U.S. Treasuries prices eased on the rally in global equity

-Brent crude oil steadied around $86 a barrel as the rally in
+Brent crude oil steadied around $86 a barrel on Tuesday as a

-European equities and a fall in the dollar offset the weak U.S.
+rally in European equities and a fall in the dollar offset weak

 (Reporting by Herbert Lash; Editing by James Dalgleish)